piyushjajoo/k8s-operators-course/module-02/lessons/01-operator-pattern.md

 ## Theory: The Operator Pattern

-Operators extend Kubernetes by encoding **operational knowledge** into software.
-They follow the controller pattern but add domain-specific intelligence.
+Operators are a pattern for packaging, deploying, and managing Kubernetes applications using Custom Resources and controllers.
+They extend Kubernetes by encoding **operational knowledge** into software and follow the controller pattern while adding domain-specific intelligence.

 ### Core Philosophy